ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Note that the API must be capable of presenting an empty nodelist as the result of the query.

-A appender performs its function on each of the nodes in its input nodelist, during such a function execution, such a node is referred to as the "current node".
-Each of these function executions produces a nodelist, which are then concatenated to produce the result of the appender.
+A __APPENDER__ performs its function on each of the nodes in its input nodelist, during such a function execution, such a node is referred to as the "current node".
+Each of these function executions produces a nodelist, which are then concatenated to produce the result of the __APPENDER__.
 A node may be selected more than once and appear that number of times in the nodelist.
 Duplicate nodes are not removed.

-The processing within a appender may execute nested queries, which conform to the semantics defined here.
+The processing within a __APPENDER__ may execute nested queries, which conform to the semantics defined here.
-Typically, the argument to that query will be the current node of the appender or a set of nodes subordinate to that current node.
+Typically, the argument to that query will be the current node of the __APPENDER__ or a set of nodes subordinate to that current node.

-A syntactically valid appender MUST NOT produce errors.
+A syntactically valid __APPENDER__ MUST NOT produce errors.
 This means that some
 operations that might be considered erroneous, such as indexing beyond the end of an array,